fullmoonissue/tas-scaffolding/README.md

 $ mkdir /path/to/your/tas

 - Call the task `build-scaffolding` to build the structure of your TAS project
-$ make TAS_FOLDER=/path/to/your/tas build-scaffolding
+$ make TAS_PATH=/path/to/your/tas build-scaffolding

 - Go to your TAS project
 $ cd /path/to/your/tas

-- Let's say you'll make the any%, update the value of currentTas (vi is used for the example)
+- Let's say you'll make the any%, update the value of currentCategory (vi is used for the example)
-$ vi configuration/play.lua (local currentTas = 'any%')
+$ vi configuration/play.lua (local currentCategory = 'any%')
 - In this same file, you can assign the savestate slot which will be loaded when Bizhawk will be rebooted, let's say you will load the slot 0 after reboot
 $ vi configuration/play.lua (local loadSlot = 0)